denen99/fastly-lambda/README.md

 ## Event Types

  In application.conf there is a block "event-types" that is used to map your logEntry to a NewRelic Insight "Event Type".
 An Event Type in NewRelic Insights is how they filter your event data into different "buckets".
 Currently the way this works is there is expected to be a "hostname" field in the regex section below.
-That hostname is looked up here and if it is now found, the key "default" is used.
+That hostname is looked up here and if it is not found, the key "default" is used.
 The "default" key is required.

 ## NewRelic